-Here’s what you need to know about the types of meters and metering options, before switching to buy electricity from a retailer.
+Here’s information about the types of meters and metering options, if you intend to buy electricity from a retailer.

 There are two types of electricity meters:

 - Most residential premises today use cumulative meters to measure electricity consumption.
 SP Group sends meter readers to your premises to record your electricity usage from cumulative meters.